Domestic and Overseas Students

-Completion of the Master of Divinity will equip you to enter a range of vocational ministry positions, both in Australia and abroad.
+The Bachelor of Theology prepares you for a range of vocational ministry positions.
 Feel free to have a look at Our Graduates to get an idea of the type of ministry positions in which our graduates serve.

 This is a course of the Australian College of Theology.

-For the Master of Divinity, students need to successfully complete the following AQF level 7, 8 and 9 units (with the exception of LA units which can be at level 6 and above), totalling 288 credit points:
+For the Bachelor of Theology, students need to successfully complete the following AQF level 6 and 7 units, totalling 288 credit points: